UbiquityDotNET/Llvm.NET/src/Interop/readme.md

 ### General requirements
 There are some general steps that are required to successfully build the interop NuGet package and a couple of different ways to go about completing them.
- 1. Build the native libraries for all supported runtimes (OS+arch)
-    * Doing this first ensures that the later code generation phase starts from known good buildable headers
- 2. Build LlvmBindingsGenerator
+ 1. Build LlvmBindingsGenerator
- 3. Run LlvmBindingsGenerator with to parse the llvm headers and the extended headers from the native LibLLVM and generate the interop code into the Llvm.NET.Interop project directory.
+ 2. Run LlvmBindingsGenerator with to parse the llvm headers and the extended headers from the native LibLLVM
+ 3. Build the native libraries for all supported runtimes (OS+arch)
  4. Build Llvm.NET.Interop to create the interop assembly and, ultimately create the final NuGet package with the native and manged code bundled together.